-There is a general consensus (both nationally and internationally) in recommending the application of "restrictive" transfusion criteria versus "liberal" criteria in the majority of hemodynamically stable patients: surgical (undergoing orthopedic and cardiovascular surgery) 1,2,3,4,5,6,7,8,9,10,11,12,13, critical (trauma, septic and pediatric) 1,2,4,5,6,7,8, postpartum and even in patients with gastrointestinal bleeding (after upper gastrointestinal bleeding, stable and with low risk of recurrence).
+There is a general consensus (both nationally and internationally) in recommending the application of "restrictive" transfusion criteria versus "liberal" criteria in the majority of haemodynamically stable patients: surgical (undergoing orthopaedic and cardiovascular surgery) ^{1,2,3,4,5,6,7,8,9,10,11,12,13}, critical (trauma, septic and paediatric) ^{1,2,4,5,6,7,8}, postpartum14 and even in patients with gastrointestinal bleeding15 (after upper gastrointestinal bleeding, stable and with low risk of recurrence).

-These "restrictive" criteria consist on the unitary ("one at a time") administration of concentrated red blood cells, with reassessment after each transfused unit, in case of symptoms or signs of hypoxia or anemia, or to maintain the hemoglobin concentration above 7 g / dL in critically ill patients $^{1,2,3,4,5,6,7,8}$ ; above 7.5 g / dL in cardiovascular surgery patients $^{9,10,11}$ ; or above 8 g / dL in the case of cardiovascular risk factors $^{2,3,5,6,7,12,13}$ .
+These "restrictive" criteria consist of the unitary ("one at a time") administration of concentrated red blood cells, with reassessment after each transfused unit in the event of symptoms or signs of hypoxia or anaemia, or maintaining the haemoglobin concentration above 7 g / dL in critically ill patients^{1,2,3,4,5,6,7,8}; above 7.5 g / dL in cardiovascular surgery patients^{9,10,11}; or above 8 g / dL in the case of cardiovascular risk factors^{2,3,5,6,7,12,13}.

-The SEHH recommends "Not to transfuse a greater number of packed red blood cells than the needed to relieve symptoms of anemia or to return a patient to a safe hemoglobin range (7 to 8 g / dl in stable non-cardiac patients)."
+SEHH recommends "not to transfuse a greater number of packed red blood cells than needed to relieve symptoms of anaemia or to return a patient to a safe haemoglobin range (7 to 8 g / dl in stable non-cardiac patients)."3

-The SEMICYUC recommends that "Red blood cell concentrates should not be transfused in hemodynamically stable, non-bleeding critical patients, without cardiological and / or Central Nervous System involvement with a hemoglobin concentration greater than 7 g / dl."
+SEMICYUC recommends that "red blood cell concentrates should not be transfused in hemodynamically stable, non-bleeding critical patients, without cardiological and / or central nervous system involvement with a haemoglobin concentration greater than 7 g / dl."4

-127. The application of "restrictive" criteria for the transfusion of packed red blood cells (HC) is recommended (if symptoms or Hb level <70 g / L), in most hospitalized patients (medical, surgical, or critical), without active bleeding and hemodynamically stable (including septic, upper gastrointestinal bleeding and postpartum anemia).
+127. The application of "restrictive" criteria for the transfusion of packed red blood cells (HC) is recommended (if symptoms or Hb level <70 g / L), in most hospitalised patients (medical, surgical, or critical), without active bleeding and who are haemodynamically stable (including septic, upper gastrointestinal bleeding and postpartum anaemia).

-128. The application of "restrictive" criteria for CH transfusion (Hb ≤75 g / L) is recommended in cardiac surgery patients.
+128. The application of "restrictive" criteria for CH transfusion (Hb ≤75 g / L) is recommended in cardiac surgery patients

-129. The application of restrictive criteria for CH transfusion (Hb <80 g / L) is recommended in patients with a history of cardiovascular disease who underwent orthopedic surgery or hip fracture repair surgery.
+129. The application of restrictive criteria for CH transfusion (Hb <80 g / L) is recommended in patients with a history of cardiovascular disease who underwent orthopaedic surgery or hip fracture repair surgery.